EEOB-BioData/BCB546X-R/_episodes/06-data-structures-part2.md

 > {: .source}
 {: .callout}

-When accessing a single column from a dataframe, R’s default behavior is to return this as a vector—not a dataframe with one column.
+When accessing a single column from a dataframe using [,], R’s default behavior is to return this as a vector—not a dataframe with one column.
 Sometimes this can cause problems if downstream code expects to work with a dataframe.
 To disable this behavior, we set the argument drop to FALSE in the bracket operator: